rasgointelligence/RasgoTransforms/docs/column_transforms/one_hot_encode.md

 # one_hot_encode

-One hot encode a column and drop it from the dataset.
+One hot encode a column.
 Create a null value flag for the column if any of the values are NULL.

 ## Parameters